Built in 1975, by Bollinger Machine Shop of Lockport, Louisiana (hull #91) as the Captain Martin.

 However, later that year, the tug was acquired by Sun Oil Transport of Marcus Hook, Pennsylvania.
 Where she was renamed as the Yobouca Sun.

-In 1999, when she was acquired by Hornbeck Offshore Transportation of Covington, Louisiana.
+In 1999, she was acquired by Hornbeck Offshore Transportation of Covington, Louisiana.
 Where she was renamed as the Yobouca Service.

-Her electrical service is provided by two 75kw generators driven by two GM 6V71 engines.
+Her electrical service is provided by two 75kw generators driven by two GM 6V71 diesel engines.
 The tug's capacities are 68,000 gallons of Fuel Oil, 65 gallons of Hydraulic Oil, 700 gallons Lube Oil, 9,600 gallons of Potable Water.